Reforms meet fairness concerns in school and college admissions: Comparison of Mechanisms

-\end{definition} Fairness by counting is stronger than fairness by stability considered earlier.
+Fairness by counting is stronger than fairness by stability considered earlier.
 If a mechanism $\varphi'$ is more fair by counting than $\varphi$, then for each problem where $\varphi$ induces a stable matching, i.e., there is no blocking student, $\varphi'$ also necessarily induces a stable matching.
-Our main result with this concept is a strengthening of the comparison between different constraints of the Gale-Shapley mechanism (Theorem \ref{Th-GS-inclusion}).
+Our main result with this concept is a strengthening of the comparison between different constraints of the Gale-Shapley mechanism.
+We illustrate the intuition using the example below.